ABOUT LEDA

 HOW TO HEAL

-Be patient and over-the-top kind to yourself.
-That patience and kindness toward self is one of the first, most radical acts of love you can offer yourself.
+Patience and kindness toward all aspects of yourself is one of the first, most radical acts of love you can offer the parts of yourself that suffer.

 Sympathetic Magic